 The major objectives of the storage program are promulgated from the situation analysis.
 The mission of the program is to safely store the existing DOE-owned UF6 inventory until ultimate disposition.
 Current expectations are that the cylinders will continue to be used as storage vessels for the UF6 material and the cylinders will remain in outdoor storage, until ultimate disposition.
-To achieve this mission in light of the current situation, four major program objectives have been formulated to assist in focusing and organizing various program activities.
+To achieve this mission in light of the current situation, five major program objectives have been formulated to assist in focusing and organizing various program activities.
 These major program objectives are:

-- 1. Ensure risks to personnel, the public, and the environment are low. - 2.
-Improve procedures and training. - 3.
-Mitigate deterioration of cylinders. - 4.
-Evaluate and monitor containment integrity of cylinders.
+- 1. Achieve and maintain acceptable risk.

+- 2. Achieve and maintain cylinder integrity.

+- 3. Improve conduct of operations.

+- 4. Evaluate and monitor containment integrity.

+- 5. Administer the system.

-The objectives are intended to provide the framework for a risk management strategy for long-term storage of $UF_6$ in cylinders.
+The objectives are intended to provide the framework for a risk management strategy for long-term storage of UF_6 in cylinders.